 CLIVAR is one of the four core projects of the World Climate Research Programme (WCRP) that addresses climate variability and predictability, with a particular focus on the role of ocean-atmosphere interactions in climate.
 Its mission is “To improve understanding and prediction of the ocean-atmosphere system and its influence on climate variability and change to the benefit of society and the environment.”

 “I am deeply honored and grateful to have been chosen as the new member of the Climate Dynamics Panel,” says Professor Kang.
-“Receiving this recognition is a great honor, as this is a very rare case for a Korean to be named as CDP members.”
+“Receiving this recognition is a great honor, as this is a very rare case for a Korean-American to be named as a member of CDP.”

 Professor Sarah Kang received the B.S. degree in Atmospheric Sciences from Seoul National University, Korea and the Ph.D. degree in Atmospheric and Oceanic Sciences from Princeton University, United States.
 She joined the School of Urban and Environmental Engineering at UNIST in 2011.
 Prior to joining UNIST, Professor Kang worked as a postdoctoral fellow at Columbia University, United States.